The Walk (2022 film)

-The Walk is a 2022 period drama film based on true events about Boston's 1974 desegregation busing.
+The Walk is a 2022 historical drama film based on true events about the 1974 Boston desegregation busing crisis.
 Directed by Daniel Adams from a script he co-wrote with George Powell, the film stars Justin Chatwin, Terrence Howard, Jeremy Piven, Lovie Simone and Malcolm McDowell.

 Plot

 Set in 1974 Boston, the film centers on police officer Bill Coughlin, who is tasked to protect a couple of black students as they are bussed into an all-white high school, Coughlin being also under the pressure of a local crime boss.
 In the same time, Wendy Robbins, a 18-year-old student and her father Lamont, are caught in the middle of some violent protests on the streets, while Kate, Bill's teenage daughter, is faced with her own racist attitude.